spinnaker/kustomization-base/README.md

 The two optional Spinnaker services this workflow currently supports are Fiat and Kayenta.

-In the following kustomization files, `?ref=${KUSTOMIZATION_BASE_REF}` is an optional but it's recommended to to make sure you could prevent some breaking changes from breaking your infrastructure.
+In the following kustomization files, we recommend including `?ref=${KUSTOMIZATION_BASE_REF}` to pin kustomization-base to a specific version.
 For further details, see [(Optional) Use a specific version of kustomization](#optional-use-a-specific-version-of-kustomization).

 To enable Kayenta, ensure that `canary.enabled` is set to `true` in your hal